IvanDerlich/space-shooter-game/README.md

   - Microverse: For their support throughout my learning process and for [this guide](https://www.notion.so/Shooter-game-203e819041c7486bb36f9e65faecba27) wich guided me through the of building this process.

   - The people that created the technologies I'm using listed below.
-I'm just a dwarf standing on the shoulders of giants.

 ## Technologies used

   - Webpack